hughperkins/coriander/README.md

 ### For host-side code

-- use `clang` to convert the incoming `.cu` file into IR (this bit needs cuda include files)
+- use `clang` to convert the incoming `.cu` file into IR
 - use [src/patch-hostside.cpp](src/patch-hostside.cpp) to replace the cuda kernel launch commands with opencl kernel launch commands
 - use `llvm` to compile the updated IR to object code

 ### For device side:

-- we use `clang` to compile the CUDA code into LLVM IR code (this bit needs cuda include files)
+- we use `clang` to compile the CUDA code into LLVM IR code
 - use [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp) we read in the IR code, and write it out as OpenCL

 ## Example